Tilly Smith: Background

-Tilly Smith recounted that, by coincidence, an English-speaking Japanese man was nearby and heard her mention the Japanese word "tsunami", bolstering her claim by saying: "Yeah, there's been an earthquake in Sumatra; I think your daughter's right."
-The beach was evacuated to the second storey of a nearby hotel before the 9 m tsunami reached the shore, with patrons narrowly avoiding the tsunami by seconds; Tilly's mother, one of the last to seek refuge, said: "I ran, and then I thought I was going to die."

 By then, local security personnel in Mai Khao had already told everyone to leave the beach immediately.
 Ultimately, Mai Khao Beach was one of the few beaches on the island with no reported fatalities, with only a few minor injuries recorded.
 Colin added, "It was later when we sort of went through what happened we thought how lucky we were, 'cause if she hadn't told us, we would have just kept on walking," he said.
 "I'm convinced we would have died, absolutely convinced."

 Smith's family declined requests to be interviewed by commercial and national broadcasters in the immediate aftermath, but Smith appeared at the United Nations in November 2005 and at the first anniversary in Phuket as part of a campaign to highlight the importance of education; she also appeared in an educational video for the United Nations Office for Disaster Risk Reduction.

 Awards and recognition

 On 9 September 2005, Smith received the Thomas Gray Special Award of The Marine Society & Sea Cadets from Second Sea Lord, Vice-Admiral Sir James Burnell-Nugent.

 Minor planet 20002 Tillysmith has been named after her.
-In the press, Smith earned the moniker Angel of the Beach.
+In the press, Smith was called Angel of the Beach.

 In December 2005, Smith was named "Child of the Year" by the French magazine Mon Quotidien (My Daily, a magazine targeted to young readers).

-Smith's story is incorporated into many teaching resources for children about earthquakes, tsunamis and how to stay safe.
+Smith's story has been incorporated into teaching resources for children about earthquakes, tsunamis and how to stay safe.

+The tsunami scene in Godzilla (2014) paid tribute to Tilly by including a young girl warning her father about an impending tsunami because she recognized the change in the ocean.